Agricultural Hall

 Beekeeping Links

-Ag Hall carries Langstroth hive components -- the most common hive style in use worldwide, and we sometimes have Warre and top bar hives as well -- some with observation windows!
+Agricultural Hall carries Langstroth hive components -- the most common hive style in use worldwide, and we now have Warre and top bar hives as well -- some with observation windows!
 Mix it up a little.

-We have a generous supply of deep & medium 10-frame & 8-frame boxes (as well as 4 & 5-frame nucs and accessories), frames, and wired foundation.
-All woodenware is milled in Maine from commercial grade white pine.
+We have a generous supply of deep, medium & shallow 10-frame & 8-frame supers (as well as 4 & 5-frame nucs and accessories), frames, and wired foundation.
+(Supplies of shallow foundation are intermittent.)
+All hive woodenware is milled in Maine from commercial grade white pine.
 To help you cut costs, Ag Hall offers a limited selection of 'budget' boxes and frames, as well as used equipment when available.

 Prices are for unassembled hive components.
 Assembled hives are available for approximately 40% above unassembled prices.
 Call for details.